Cycle graph (algebra): Definition

-So, only the primitive cycles need be considered, namely those that are not subsets of another cycle.
-Each of these is generated by some primitive element, a.
-Take one point for each element of the original group.
-For each primitive element, connect e to a, a to a2, ..., an−1 to an, etc., until e is reached.
-The result is the cycle graph.
+To build a cycle graph for a group, we start with a node for each group element.
+For each primitive cycle, we then choose some element a that generates that cycle, and we connect the node for e to the one for a, a to a2, ..., ak−1 to ak, etc., until returning to e.
+The result is a cycle graph for the group.

-When a2 = e, a has order 2 (is an involution), and is connected to e by two edges.
-Except when the intent is to emphasize the two edges of the cycle, it is typically drawn as a single line between the two elements.
+When a group element a has order 2 (so that multiplication by a is an involution), the rule above would connect e to a by two edges, one going out and the other coming back.
+Except when the intent is to emphasize the two edges of such a cycle, it is typically drawn as a single line between the two elements.